MankX58/MankX58/README.md

     2023: "Learned TALWINDCSS and REACTJS",
     2024: "Start learning NEXTJS and BACKEND technologies" },
-  experience: "Since I started with HTML and CSS, I’ve built many small projects to test and improve my skills — from blogs and portfolio websites to e-commerce pages and even fun experiments like a “weight on other planets” calculator.
+  experience: "Since I started with HTML and CSS, Ive built many small projects to test and improve my skills — from blogs and portfolio websites to e-commerce pages and even fun experiments like a “weight on other planets” calculator.
 Over time, I expanded my knowledge into JavaScript, React, Tailwind CSS, and responsive design, creating more complex and interactive applications.
-Right now, I’m working on a project that’s helping me grow in API integration, performance optimization, and clean code architecture.
-It’s private for now, but I’m excited to share it in the near future."
+Right now, Im working on a project that I consider my biggest achievement so far, as its helping me grow in API integration, performance optimization, and clean code architecture.
+Its private for now, but Im excited to share it in the near future.", }
-}

 ```